-How do I view cache memory size in Windows 10?
+How do I view cache memory size in Windows 11 or 10?
 If your Windows computer or laptop is equipped with the latest processor or CPU and you want to see whether it is equipped with Cache Memory, this gearupwindows article will help you.

 For your information, there are three levels of Processor Cache.
 These are the following:-